nasimbio/bioinfo-blog/content/post/2025-11-21-bulk-rna-seq-normalization-methods/index.md

 Because of this, the observed library size in a single cell is **not** a reliable measure of true RNA content.
 TPM (and similar methods) wrongly force every cell to have the same total expression, which:

-• removes true biological differences,
+• removes true biological differences.
-• amplifies technical noise,
+• amplifies technical noise.
 • distorts downstream analyses (clustering, trajectories, DE).

 ---